etzm/iscc-sum/docs/quickstart.md

 iscc-sum: WARNING: 1 computed checksum did NOT match
 ```

+This tells you that `file3.txt` has been modified since you created the checksums.

-## Tree Mode - Process Entire Directories
+## :file_folder: Tree Mode - Process Entire Directories

-Generate a single ISCC for an entire directory structure:
+Sometimes you want a single fingerprint for an entire folder and all its contents.
+This is called "tree mode".

 ```bash
 iscc-sum --tree ./my-project
 ```

+!!! example "What Tree Mode Captures"
-This creates a unique fingerprint for the complete directory, perfect for:
+    This creates one unique fingerprint that represents:

-- Versioning entire codebases
+    - :page_facing_up: All files in the folder
+    - :file_folder: All subfolders and their files
+    - :building_construction: The folder structure itself

+!!! tip "When to use tree mode"
+    - :camera: Creating a "snapshot" of a project folder
+    - :mag: Checking if anything in a folder has changed
-- Archiving folder structures
+    - :package: Archiving or backing up folder structures
-- Detecting changes in project directories

-## Comparison with Familiar Tools
+## :balance_scale: Comparison with Familiar Tools

 If you've used `md5sum` or `sha256sum`, you'll feel right at home: